JakeHub852/bloodborne-blind/characters.md

 **First Encountered:** Session 04 — Cathedral Ward (small graveyard)
 **Description:** A courteous Executioner who hunts Vilebloods while still respecting the Healing Church.
 **Role:** Provides **Fire Paper ×3**, teaches the **Pray** gesture, and hints at Byrgenwerth & Cainhurst lore.

+---

+## Red-Shawled Woman

+**First Encountered:** Session 05 — Tomb of Oedon
+**Description:** Calm woman standing by the lamp in the chapel, offering to shelter those in need.
+**Role:** Acts as a host for NPCs the player sends to a "safe place."

+---

+## Old Yharnam Lady

+**First Encountered:** Session 01 — Central Yharnam window
+**Description:** Bitter and mistrustful elderly woman who berates the player and blames outsiders.
+**Role:** Moves to the Cathedral Ward if sent there, continues to lash out at the player.